-When we’re single but don’t want to be, it’s natural to wonder if we’ll ever meet the right partner.
+When you’re single but don’t want to be, it’s natural to wonder if you’ll ever meet the right partner.
 However, getting into a successful relationship is not all that different from achieving any other dream, such as reaching a financial goal or launching a lucrative, satisfying business.

 Based on some of the techniques I and others have used to launch successful startups, here are five strategies for attracting a perfect partner.